 Repertoire

-Section 5.1 provides the section of the [MSR] applicable to the Devanagari script on which the Devanagari code-point repertoire is based.
-Section 5.2 details the code-point repertoire that the Neo-Brahmi Generation Panel [NBGP] proposes to be included in the Devanagari LGR.
+Section 5.1 provides the section of the [MSR] applicable to the Devanagari script on which the Devanagari code point repertoire is based.
+Section 5.2 details the code point repertoire that the Neo-Brahmi Generation Panel [NBGP] proposes to be included in the Devanagari LGR.

 Devanagari section of Maximal Starting Repertoire [MSR] Version 2